Mihail Fărcășanu: Youth and studies

-Mihail Fărcășanu was born on November 10, 1907, in Bucharest, as the son of Gheorghe Fărcășanu and Mariei Fărcășanu (née Vasilescu).
+Mihail Fărcășanu was born on November 10, 1907, in Bucharest, as the son of Gheorghe Fărcășanu and Maria Fărcășanu (née Vasilescu).
 His father had a bachelor's degree in law but he never practiced.
 Besides Mihail, the parents had three other boys, Gheorghe, Paul (adopted by an uncle, Paul Zotta), and Nicu, and two girls, Margareta (married Bottea) and Mia (married Lahovari).
 His parents lived in Râmnicu Vâlcea, where Fărcășanu attended primary school and then high school at Alexandru Lahovari High School (now Alexandru Lahovari National College), graduating in 1927 magna cum laude.
 In 1935 he attended the London School of Economics, where he studied under Harold Laski; Laski would go on to become president in 1945–1946 of the Labour Party in the United Kingdom.

 He completed his legal studies in Germany at the Friedrich Wilhelm University (since 1948 Humboldt University) in Berlin.
 His doctoral dissertation Über die geistesgeschichtliche Entwicklung des Begriffes der Monarchie (On the History of the Development of the Concept of Monarchy) was completed under the guidance of professor Carl Schmitt.
 His thesis was later published by the Konrad Tiltsch printing house in Würzburg.
 In Romania it was published in 1940 under the title Monarhia socială ("Social Monarchy") by Editura Fundației pentru Literatură și Artă Regele Carol II.

 Upon returning to Romania after his studies, he became a member of the National Liberal Party (Brătianu).
 In 1938 he married Pia Pillat, the daughter of poet Ion Pillat and painter Maria Pillat-Brateș, making him brother-in-law of literary critic Dinu Pillat and writer Cornelia Pillat.
 His wife was the granddaughter of Dinu Brătianu, president of the National Liberal Party.